Deep learning of phase transitions with minimal examples: Acknowledgments

 \section{Acknowledgments}

 We acknowledge fruitful discussions with Gregory Morrison, Kevin Bassler, and Ricardo Vilalta.
 The research reported in this work made use of computing facilities of the USQCD Collaboration, which are funded by the Office of Science of the U.S. Department of Energy.
 DAC was supported in part by the U.S. Department of Energy, Office of Science, under the Funding Opportunity Announcement Scientific Discovery through Advanced Computing: High Energy Physics, LAB 22-2580 and by the National Science Foundation under Grant No. PHY23-10571.
 The authors acknowledge the use of the Carya Cluster and the advanced support from the Research Computing Data Core at the University of Houston to carry out the research presented here.
-This material is based upon work supported by the National Science Foundation under grants No. PHY-2208724 and PHY-2116686, and within the framework of the MUSES collaboration, under Grant No. OAC-2103680.
+This material is based upon work supported by the U.S. National Science Foundation under grants No. PHY-2208724 and PHY-2116686, and within the framework of the MUSES collaboration, under Grant No. OAC-2103680.
 This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Number DE-SC0022023, as well as by the National Aeronautics and Space Agency (NASA) under Award Number 80NSSC24K0767.
-MHJ was supported in part by the U.S. Department of Energy under award number DE-SC0024586.
+MHJ was supported in part by the U.S. Department of Energy under award number DE-SC0024586 and the U.S. National Science Foundation (NSF) under grant No. PHY-2310020.